rjplevin/Classes.jl/README.md

 * Creating a new type for common fields generally involves creating functions to delegate from the outer type to the inner type.
 This can become tedious if you have multiple levels of nesting.
 Of course you can write forwarding macros to handle this, but this also becomes repetitive.
-* None of the packages I reviewed seemed to combine the power and simplicity I was after.
+* None of the packages I reviewed seemed to combine the power and simplicity I was after, and several of them haven't been updated in years (e.g., OOPMacro.jl, ConcreteAbstractions.jl).

-`Classes.jl` provides two macros, `@class` and `@method` that (I hope) solve this problem in a sufficiently Julian manner to not offend language purists.
+`Classes.jl` provides two macros, `@class` and `@method` that address this problem.
+(I believe it does so in a sufficiently Julian manner as to not offend language purists. ;~)

 ## The @class macro